wangyihuan123/plate_detection/README.md

 refactoring jsonresult_testing_engine for multple frames only consider one plate in one image for now!!
 So, 2-3 frames for confirmation is easy to avoid detection

+add log system
-add opencv controller for debugging add console controller and commands for debugging build dynamic pipeline frame work
+add opencv controller for debugging add console controller and commands for debugging

-add shutdown function to end engines and controllers properly add log system tidy up code
+add shutdown function to end engines and controllers properly tidy up code

+todo:
+sqliteController can be implemented as a db manager with queue for multiple threads insertions.

 using cascade pipeline framework, so that each engine can be implemented as a more efficient unit in the future,